 Local programs and child care providers can also support parent work and education.
 For example, one of our new federal Performance Partnership Pilots for Disconnected Youth (P3) sites in City of New York works with low-income parents ages 17-24 and their children to improve both family and child outcomes.
 The program uses federal funding from both CCDF and the Workforce Innovation and Opportunity Act to pair guaranteed child care with education and occupational training to improve parents’ work readiness, earning potential, and access to multiple career pathways.
 In addition to career development, parents are offered early learning workshops that engage parents in their child’s development.

-Evaluation of this promising model is underway, and we are excited to learn how pairing child care with work support in this context will influence family self-sufficiency and well-being.
+Evaluation of this promising model is underway, and we are excited to learn how pairing child care with work support in this context will influence family self-sufficiency and well-being – important goals for HHS.

 It is encouraging to see many other integrated efforts to foster both child development and family economic security.
 If you’re a child care administrator or provider, are you partnering across programs to connect families to workforce opportunities?
 Here at HHS, we’re committed to working across all our programs to help families work and achieve economic stability, and we’d love to hear from you.

 Content last reviewed on July 19, 2018